Crew Dragon Docks to Station Day After Launch

-Category: Space Hits: 2The SpaceX Crew Dragon approaches its space station docking port with the Kibo laboratory module in the foreground.
+Category: Space Hits: 11The SpaceX Crew Dragon approaches its space station docking port with the Kibo laboratory module in the foreground.
 Credit: NASA TV

 NASA astronauts Shane Kimbrough and Megan McArthur, along with JAXA (Japan Aerospace Exploration Agency) astronaut Akihiko Hoshide, and ESA (European Space Agency) astronaut Thomas Pesquet arrived at the International Space Station Saturday, as the SpaceX Crew Dragon Endeavour docked to the complex at 5:08 a.m.
 EDT while the spacecraft were flying 264 miles above the Indian Ocean.